TorinKS/WinKernelLite/docs/building_examples.md

 ```

 This script:
+1. Sets up the correct installation path based on your system architecture
-1. Creates the correct directory structure for include files
+2. Creates the correct directory structure for include files
-2. Copies header files to the build directory
+3. Copies header files to the build directory
-3. Sets up environment variables for CMake
+4. Sets up environment variables for CMake

 ## Building Examples Individually